ApeWorX/ape/CONTRIBUTING.md

 If you are opening a work-in-progress pull request to verify that it passes CI tests, please consider [marking it as a draft](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests).

-Join the Ethereum Python [Discord](https://discord.gg/PcEJ54yX) if you have any questions.
+Join the ApeWorX [Discord](https://discord.gg/7gshPtGd) if you have any questions.